What is the Difference between Enzyme Wash and Bio Wash?

 For enzyme washing, a mechanical abrasion process is required.

 For bio polishing wash, no abrasion process is required.

 Applying stage or process

-Enzyme wash can be applied on the particular stage.
+Enzyme washing can be applied at a particular stage.